softmoth/zsh-prompt-newt/README.md

 `vcs` or `dir`. *State* is segment-specific, and is `default` for most segments most of the time.

+Run `prompt_newt_defaults` to show the built-in settings.
-The settings in use can be shown with `zstyle -L | grep newt`.
+Your custom overrides can be shown with `zstyle -L ':prompt-theme:newt:*'`.
+To remove an override, run
+`zstyle -d ':prompt-theme:newt:*:the:pattern' [style]`.

 Example
 -------